In this article, I have listed down some very common excuses that every software tester should immediately stop giving.

 Learn it, show it and ask for it.
 It might work.

-#3) We don’t debug an issue, we find steps and log it
+#3) We don’t debug an issue, we found the steps and logged it

 I won’t go very hard on this as in an interview you don’t get a chance every time to discuss particular defect from candidate’s own experience and investigation/debugging done by him/her.